 Adoption of the Merger Agreement requires the affirmative vote of at least a majority of the outstanding Lincoln common shares.
 Lincoln has fixed , 2008, as the record date for determining those Lincoln shareholders entitled to notice of, and to vote at, the special meeting.
-Accordingly, if you were a Lincoln shareholder of record at the close of business on , 2008, you will be entitled to notice of and to vote at the special meeting.
-If you are not the record holder of your shares and instead hold your shares in a "street name" through a bank, broker or other record holder, that person will vote your shares in accordance with the instructions you provide them on the enclosed proxy.
+Accordingly, if you were a Lincoln shareholder of record at the close of business on not the record holder of your shares and instead hold your shares in a "street name" through a bank, broker or other record holder, that person will vote your shares in accordance with the instructions you provide them on the enclosed proxy.
 Each Lincoln common share you own on the record date entitles you to one vote on each matter presented at the special meeting.
-At the close of business on the record date of , 2008, there were approximately Lincoln common shares outstanding held by approximately shareholders.
+At the close of business on the record date of Lincoln common shares outstanding held by approximately shareholders.

-As of the record date, Lincoln's executive officers, directors and their affiliates had voting power with respect to an aggregate of approximately % of the Lincoln common shares outstanding.
+As of the record date, Lincoln's executive officers, directors and their affiliates had voting power with respect to an aggregate of shares or approximately % of the Lincoln common shares outstanding.
 Each member of the Board of Directors of Lincoln as of September 2, 2008, the date the Merger Agreement was executed, signed a voting agreement with First Merchants to cause all Lincoln common shares owned by them of record or beneficially to be voted in favor of the merger.
-See "THE MERGER-Voting Agreement" on page 59.
+See "THE MERGER-Voting Agreement" on page 58.
 As of the record date, the members of the Lincoln Board of Directors and their affiliates had power to vote an aggregate of Lincoln common shares outstanding.
 In addition, we also currently expect that the executive officers of Lincoln will vote all of their shares in favor of the proposal to adopt the Merger Agreement.